zedomel/dwca-gsheet-assistant/docs/index.md

 The Darwin Core Archive is used to represent complex structures within data (one-to-many relations) by the definition of a **star schema**.
 For that reason, a special term `CORE_ID` is available on the mapping row list of terms.
 Using the `CORE_ID` term is possible to "link" or represeting the relations between data in different sheets.
 Records (i.e. rows) from different sheets can be linked into a one-to-many relation by mapping a column to the `CORE_ID` term in all related sheets.
 Two or more columns in different sheets which have the `CORE_ID` term by definition of Darwin Core Archive Standard have to be filled same value (see figure bellow as an example).

 ![The CORE_ID term](/assets/img/core-id-term.png)
-*The row in the left sheet with `CORE_ID` `2787` is liked to the two rows of the right sheet, creating a one-to-many relation between sheets.
+*The row in the left sheet with `CORE_ID` `2787` is linked to the two rows of the right sheet, creating a one-to-many relation between sheets.
 The left sheet after will be selected as the **core sheet** and the right sheet as **extension sheet** in DwC-Archive nomenclature*

 ## Ecological Metadata Language Editor